financialhealthnetwork/pulse-transactional-methodology-public-/pulse transactional methodology.md

 account after a participant initially links or relinks that account.
-Although the Plaid API allows us to see past transactions that go back a limited time period after an account is linked, accounts are deemed “inactive” in those past dates and balances cannot be observed.We use [Plaid’s “Assets” product](https://plaid.com/docs/#assets) to capture historical account balances at the time an individual linked an account, but attrition and the limits of historical data collection mean we still
+Although the Plaid API allows us to see past transactions that go back a limited time period after an account is linked, accounts are deemed “inactive” in those past dates and balances cannot be observed.
+We use [Plaid’s “Assets” product](https://plaid.com/docs/#assets) to capture historical account balances at the time an individual linked an account, but attrition and the limits of historical data collection mean we still